Resident Evil 5: Plot

 Chris and Sheva board the tanker and encounter Gionne, who escapes after dropping a case of syringes; Sheva keeps several.
 When Chris and Sheva reach the main deck, Wesker announces over the ship's intercom that he has betrayed Gionne and infected her with Uroboros.
 She mutates into a giant monster, which Chris and Sheva defeat.
 Jill radios in, telling Chris and Sheva that Wesker must take precise, regular doses of a serum to maintain his strength and speed; a larger or smaller dose would poison him.
 Sheva realizes that Gionne's syringes are doses of the drug.
 Chris and Sheva follow Wesker to a bomber loaded with missiles containing the Uroboros virus, injecting him with the syringes Gionne dropped.
 Wesker tries to escape on the bomber; Chris and Sheva disable it, making him crash-land in a volcano.
 Furious‚ Wesker exposes himself to Uroboros and chases Chris and Sheva through the volcano.
 They fight him, and the weakened Wesker falls into the lava before Chris and Sheva are rescued by a helicopter, which is piloted by Jill and Stone.
-As a dying Wesker attempts to drag the helicopter into the volcano, Chris and Sheva fire rocket-propelled grenades at Wesker, killing him.
-In the game's final cutscene, Chris wonders if the world is worth fighting for.
+As a dying Wesker attempts to drag the helicopter into the volcano, Chris and Sheva fire rocket-propelled grenades at Wesker, killing him and the Uroboros.
+Chris wonders if the world is worth fighting for.
 Looking at Sheva and Jill, he decides to live in a world without fear.